theshapper/theshapper/README.md

-# Hi there, I'm theshapper 👋
+# Hi there, I'm Jose Araujo 👋

-Welcome to my GitHub profile!
-I'm a passionate software developer and technology enthusiast who loves creating, learning, and sharing knowledge with the community.

 ---